Arkaraj/Lamorak/README.md

 # Lamorak

-Backend for Food Delivery App
+A Smart Backend for Food Delivery App

+Live for Fooood!!

 🚧🚧 Work in Progress... 🚧🚧